A9T9/RPA/README.md

 We use Node V8.11.1 and Node V5.6.0.

-You can [install Kantu directly from the Chrome store](https://chrome.google.com/webstore/detail/kantu-browser-automation/gcbalfbdmfieckjlnblleoemohcganoc), which is the easiest and the recommended way of using the Kantu Selenium IDE.
+You can [install Kantu directly from the Chrome or Firefox stores](https://a9t9.com/kantu/), which is the easiest and the recommended way of using the Kantu Selenium IDE.
 But of course developers can also build it directly from the source code with this command line:

 ```
 npm i
 npm run build (or build_ff for Firefox)
 ```

-Once done, the ready-to-use extension code appears in the /dist directory (Chrome) or /dist_ff directory (Firefox)
+Once done, the ready-to-use extension code appears in the /dist directory (Chrome) or /dist_ff directory (Firefox).